Atrial Septal Defect (ASD)

 - Exercise regularly: Work with the doctor to develop an exercise plan that is right for herself.

-- Avoid risks: These include harmful substances such as alcohol, cigarettes and illegal drugs.
+- Avoid risks: These include consumption of harmful substances such as alcohol, cigarettes and illegal drugs.
 Also, avoid hot tubs and saunas.

 - Avoid infections: Update vaccinations before becoming pregnant.
 Certain types of infections can be harmful to a developing baby.